 Things weren’t always this way in the Senqunyane.
 This mighty river pulsed with indigenous fish life not so long ago, and Lesotho’s iconic Maloti minnows swam these waters in their thousands.
 Groups of adults boldly patrolled submerged boulders for a tasty morsel of aquatic invertebrates.
 Swarms of young fish buzzed in quiet backwaters fringing deep pools, destined to live long and one day spawn themselves.

 “What a whopper!” was the exclamation as three men marvelled at the beauty of a Maloti minnow held up in a plastic bag in the popular 1980s Mazda commercial!
 It was unthinkable that a species in clear view of the public eye and so widespread just a few decades ago could now be facing serious risk of extinction in the wild, but this is a story all too familiar in a world where we are ‘developing’ our land (and river) scapes faster than we can take stock of the environmental consequences.

 The Maloti minnow (Pseudobarbus quathlambae)– Lesotho’s only endemic freshwater fish – is a member of a group of small but charismatic species collectively called the ‘redfin minnows’.
 These fish are notoriously threatened by habitat loss and species invasions throughout their ranges in South Africa, and a recent study published in the international scientific journal Aquatic Conservation: Marine and Freshwater Ecosystems reveals that Lesotho’s Maloti minnow may, in fact, be the worst off of the lot.

-The species comprises two separate lineages that are genetically very different: a ‘Mohale’ lineage found in the rivers flowing into Mohale Dam, and an ‘Eastern’ lineage that includes populations in river catchments east of Mohale.
-The large genetic difference between the two lineages is a result of a long period of geographic isolation which, according to freshwater fish expert, Professor Paul Skelton from the South African Institute for Aquatic Biodiversity (SAIAB), warrants that they be conserved separately.
+The species comprises two separate lineages that are genetically very different: a ‘Mohale’ lineage found in the rivers flowing into Mohale Dam and an ‘Eastern’ lineage that includes populations in river catchments east of Mohale.
+The large genetic difference between the two lineages results from a long period of geographic isolation.
+According to freshwater fish expert Professor Paul Skelton from the South African Institute for Aquatic Biodiversity (SAIAB), this means they should be conserved separately.